c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 * The application has an public API intended for use by a large number of consumers outside your organization.
 (The technical level of these developers may vary, and some of them may have difficulty adopting HTTP/2 or debugging packed binary messages)
 * Your organization has proven engineering processes that guarantee successful backward and forward compatibility and versioning during the evolution of the application.

-Regardless of whether or not you use gRPC, remember that you should make decisions based on technical requirements, not preconceptions.
+Whether you choose to use gRPC or not, remember that you should make decisions based on technical requirements, not preconceptions.
 It may turn out that the best solution to your problem is neither gRPC nor REST, but something else entirely — such as GraphQL, a WebSocket-based framework (Socket.IO, RSocket, Spring WebFlux — just to name a few), or even a message-oriented solution.